MultiSafepay/docs/content/checkout/fastcheckout-shipping-options-request.md

 parentDoc: 62fcc05ac034cb06771c46fc
 ---

-If it is not possible for you to send your available shipping options for the shipping element on the [FastCheckout page](/docs/fastcheckout/) in your [create order](/reference/createorder) request, you can trigger a `GET` or `POST` request from MultiSafepay to your [webhook endpoint](/docs/configure-your-webhook) to retrieve the options.
+If you cannot send your available shipping options for the shipping element on the [FastCheckout page](/docs/fastcheckout/) in your [create order](/reference/createorder) request, you can trigger a `GET` or `POST` request from MultiSafepay to your [webhook endpoint](/docs/configure-your-webhook) to retrieve the options.

 # How it works